-Santorini and Mykonos are among the most popular Cycladic travel destinations, but the reality is that this Greek region has far more to offer than just these touristic hotspots.
+Santorini and Mykonos are among the most popular Cycladic travel destinations.
+Yet the reality is that this Greek region has far more to offer than just these touristic hotspots.

 The Cyclades have a little something for every type of traveller.
-Some islands cater to those seeking luxury getaways, while others are perfectly suited for those seeking an outdoor adventure that is a little more rugged.
+Some islands cater to those seeking luxury getaways.
+Others are perfectly suited for those seeking an outdoor adventure that is a little more rugged.

 Chora is characterised by narrow cobbled passageways, beautiful old churches, and Venetian monuments.
 Heading farther afield, the quaint towns of Tholaria, Potamos, and Lagada provide a journey back in time.
 Amorgos is a hiker’s paradise, and many scenic trails twist and turn through the island.

 The little island of Anafi holds a special place in Greek history and mythology.
 According to legends, the island revealed itself from beneath the angry waves at the command of the God Apollo.

-The main town (“Hora”) is the only settlement on Anafi island, home to few residents and perfectly epitomising sleepy, Greek island towns that shimmer in blue and white.
-For a little rest and relaxation, Anafi offers beautiful secluded beaches and coves without the crowds.
+The houses and buildings here shimmer in blue and white.
+Anafi is the perfect place for a little rest and relaxation and offers beautiful secluded beaches and coves without the crowds.